SchedMD/slurm/CHANGELOG/slurm-25.05.md

 * Update jobs' SLURM_CPUS_PER_TASK and SLURM_TRES_PER_TASK environment variables if they are modified before the job is allocated.
 * Deprecate v0.0.43 *_CONDITION field "format" as it is not interpreted; users should instead process the resulting JSON or YAML object manually.
 * Remove LogTimeFormat=format_stderr, logs and stderr will always print the same.
-* slurmdbd: Fix race condition that could cause a crash during shutdown.
+* slurmdbd - Fix race condition that could cause a crash during shutdown.
 * Fix libslurm(db) install paths when PREFIX contains /usr(/local)/
 * Add CommunicationParameters=host_unreach_retry_count=# to retry connecting when a host might be temporarily unreachable.
 * Make "--spread-job" option works as documented
 * data_parser/v0.0.43 - Deprecating the 'instances' field of the GET /slurmdb/v0.0.43/config endpoint.
 This field was never populated.
 * Fix the --gpus-per-task option to allow a list of gpu types to be specified.
 * Fix how the --tres-bind option was being implicitly set for the --[tres|gpu]_per_task options when multiple gpu types are specified.
 It now sets the per_task binding count to the sum of the types.
-* data_parser/v0.0.43: Avoid setting dumped value of JSON or YAML for a 64 bit float as "Infinity" or "NaN".
+* data_parser/v0.0.43 - Avoid setting dumped value of JSON or YAML for a 64 bit float as "Infinity" or "NaN".
-* data_parser/v0.0.43: Avoid setting dumped value of JSON or YAML for a 128 bit float as "Infinity" or "NaN".
+* data_parser/v0.0.43 - Avoid setting dumped value of JSON or YAML for a 128 bit float as "Infinity" or "NaN".
 Add warning when values are truncated on conversion of 128 bit float to 64 bit float.
-* data_parser/v0.0.43: Avoid setting dumped value of JSON or YAML as null when integer value is Infinity or NaN.
+* data_parser/v0.0.43 - Avoid setting dumped value of JSON or YAML as null when integer value is Infinity or NaN.
-* data_parser/v0.0.43: Avoid setting dumped value of JSON or YAML as null when integer value is Infinity or NaN.
+* data_parser/v0.0.43 - Avoid setting dumped value of JSON or YAML as null when integer value is Infinity or NaN.
-* data_parser/v0.0.43: Avoid misparsing integer of INFINITE64 as INFINITE
+* data_parser/v0.0.43 - Avoid misparsing integer of INFINITE64 as INFINITE
 * Avoid dumping Infinity and NaN as values in JSON output.
 * Remove an unnecessary thread creation in acct_gather_energy/gpu
 * Correct DRAM units for some cpus in rapl energy gathering.